A conceptual overview of how EAS Update works.

 To make sure the update can run on the build, we have to set a variety of properties so that we can be sure our builds can run our updates.
 This starts when we create a build of our project.

 When we're ready to create a build of our Expo project, we can run

 eas build to create a build.
 During the build, the process will include some properties inside the build that are important for updates.
 They are:

-- Channel: The channel is a name we can give to multiple builds to identify them easily.
-It is defined in eas.json.
+eas.json.
 For instance, we may have an Android and an iOS build with a channel named "production", while we have another pair of builds with a channel named "staging".
 Then, we can distribute the builds with the "production" channel to the public app stores, while keeping the "staging" builds on the Play Store Internal Track and TestFlight.
-Later when we publish updates, we can target the builds with the "staging" channel first; then once we test our changes, we can target the builds with the "production" channel.
+Later when we publish an update, we can make it available to the builds with the "staging" channel first; then once we test our changes, we can make the update available to the builds with the "production" channel.

-- Runtime version: The runtime version describes the JS–native interface defined by the native code layer that runs our app's update layer.
-It is defined in app.json or app.config.js.
+app.config.js).
 Whenever we make changes to our native code that change our app's JS–native interface, we'll need to update the runtime version.
+Learn more.